| GENERAL TRUTH — FACT |

 The plates are constantly moving.
 Earthquakes are occurring more frequently. |

-The polar ice is melting at a surprising rate.
-Polar bears are struggling to survive as the ice melts |
+The polar ice is melting fast.
+Polar bears are struggling to live. |

 The wind is blowing umbrellas backwards.
 The wind is coming from the north. |